What is a Pitch?

 The elevator pitch has long been used to introduce a business, person or idea.
-The concept is that a person only has three minutes, the length of time it takes to travel from the first floor to the top floor in an elevator, to convey an idea and gain buy in.
-For RISE:2015, we want you to take the format of an elevator pitch and apply it to your research.
+The concept is that a person only has three minutes (the length of time it takes to travel from the first floor to the top floor in an elevator) to convey an idea and gain buy in.
+For RISE:2016, we want you to take the format of an elevator pitch and apply it to your research.
 We call this the RISE Pitch.

-The RISE Pitch should be formed and crafted to succinctly inform judges and attendees about your research topic.
-Remember, not all judges will have expertise in your field, so keep it high level and understandable!
+The RISE Pitch should be crafted to succinctly inform judges and attendees about your research topic.
+Remember, not all judges have expertise in your field, so keep it high level and understandable: this means, no jargon!

-Once you’ve crafted your RISE Pitch, it’s important to practice it.
-Practice it out loud many times, in the shower, at the gym, during commercials, in front of the mirror, you get the idea.
+Then, PRACTICE.
+Practice out loud many times: in the shower, at the gym, during commercials, in front of the mirror … you get the idea.

 - Design your pitch keeping a wide range of educated audience members in mind.

-- Avoid jargon every step of the way.
+- Avoid jargon at every point.
 If you can’t avoid it entirely, be sure to explain it.

 - Excite your audience with action verbs.
-Describe your work in terms of movement, activity and action.
+Describe your work in terms of movement and activity.

 - Maintain enthusiasm.

-- Thank them for listening and offer to answer any questions they might have.
+- Thank them for listening and offer to answer any questions.

-- Make eye contact, smile, and show interest in their comments and questions.
+- Make eye contact, smile, and show interest in comments and questions.